secureworks/dalton/README.rst

 Agents log to ``/var/log/dalton-agent.log``.
 The nginx container logs to the ``/var/log/nginx`` directory (``dalton-access.log`` and ``dalton-error.log``).
-The (frequent) polling that Dalton Agents do to the nginx container to check for new jobs is not logged.
+The (frequent) polling that Dalton Agents do to the nginx container to check for new jobs is intentionally not logged since it is considered too noisy.

 For the Dalton Controller, debugging can be enabled in ``dalton.conf`` file or by setting the ``CONTROLLER_DEBUG`` environment variable (e.g.